Semantic Models¶

 type |

-Yes | Aggregation type (see table above) |
+Yes | Aggregation type (see table above).
+Normalized to lowercase. |

 expression |

-Depends | Column reference or SQL expression.
-Not required for count. |
+Conditionally | Column reference ({name.column}) or SQL expression.
+Required for every type except count. |

 description |

-No | Human-readable explanation of the measure |
+No | Human-readable explanation. |

 tags |

-No | List of categorization labels |
+No | List of categorization labels. |

 terms |

-No | List of business glossary references (e.g. glossary.revenue) |
+No | List of business glossary references. |

 rolling_window |